Image 1 of 27

 Guests stay at Hollybush Lodges, a set of beautifully kept log cabins just a three-minute walk from The Old Vicarage.
 Each lodge has two comfortable bedrooms, a shared bathroom, and a spacious open-plan kitchen and lounge — a relaxed, welcoming space to unwind after the first day.

-Guests booking together can share a lodge, and solo guests are paired with another course attendee of the same gender.
+Guests booking together share a lodge, while solo guests are placed with another attendee of the same gender for the stay.

 About Pennard Plants